smarc-project/smarc2/scripts/README.md

 ### ROS2 over a VPN (example for current SAM config)
-Add this to your .bashrc file
+To be on the sam ROS network than SAM, add this to your .bashrc file
 ```
 export ROS_DISCOVERY_SERVER=192.168.2.92:11811 # SAM's local ip
 export ROS_DOMAIN_ID=1  # Ensure all devices use the same domain ID